lsst-dm/docsteady/docs/developer.rst

 MarkdownableHtmlPandocField
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Fields that are designated as `MarkdownableHtmlPandocField` will be intepreted primarily as an `HtmlPandocField` _unless_ a special tag is found in the first line of the field::
+Fields that are designated as `MarkdownableHtmlPandocField` will be interpreted primarily as an `HtmlPandocField` _unless_ a special tag is found in the first line of the field::